Circular Economy approaches for the electronics sector in Nigeria

 Nigeria has been undergoing rapid transformation on information and communication technology by importing new, second-hand or used electrical and electronic equipment.
 Ever growing amount of e-waste has been generated, and they are being collected and recycled by the informal sector in a primitive manner.
 This has caused loss of valuable resources, very negative impacts to the environment (air pollution, water and soil contaminations from the toxic and hazardous substances), as well as health conditions of the informal workers.

 The Nigerian government approved the National Environmental Regulations on the electronics sector in 2011.
 Many challenges exist, which limit the enforcement of the regulations, such as illegal trade of e-waste, presence of the informal sector, lack of state-of-the-art collection and recycling infrastructure, and insufficient financial schemes.
-The regulations have defined the principle of the Extended Producer Responsibility (EPR), but not much action has been made from the private sector.
+The regulations have defined the principle of the Extended Producer Responsibility (EPR), but further actions are still needed to operationalise the EPR system.

 At the same time, the food and beverage sector has made substantial progress to establish the Extended Producer Responsibility (EPR) system, for responsible recycling and create circularity of plastics bottles and packaging.
 This initiative was initially led by 5 companies (including Coca-Cola, Nestlé and 3 local companies), who covered the initial cost of setting up and operating the system.
 This is a good demonstration for the electronics sector.